-The advent of computers and the Internet has changed the way we communicate, learn, and do business with each other.
+The advent of computers and the Internet has changed the way we communicate, learn, and do business.
 It has created new dynamics and interactions and with it, new ethical dilemmas.

-For example, Google is known to keep a record of every search you have done, with a record of when you did that search, and what links you clicked.
-So, the ethical dilemma becomes if it is morally justifiable or socially tolerable that one company can have such access to something you consider being a private activity.
+For example, Google keeps a record of every search you have done, when you did that search, and what links you clicked.
+So, the ethical dilemma becomes if it's morally justifiable or socially tolerable that one company can have such access to something you consider being a private activity.
 Can the fact it may help identify and capture dangerous criminals make it acceptable?

 Similarly, the download of music or other copyrighted media is a heavily contested issue of computer ethics.
-Is it acceptable for a person who owns a music track to permanently share it with a friend, or does it constitute theft as argued by the music industry?
-And if it does constitute theft, is the responsibility with the one who shared, the one who received it or the online servers that facilitated the transfer?
+Is it acceptable for a person to permanently share music with a friend, or does it constitute theft as argued by the music industry?
+If it does constitute theft, is the responsibility with the one who shared, the one who received, or the online service?

 Computer ethics is not a clear cut set of values, by any stretch.
 While some organizations have published basic standards and codes of ethics, the field itself is more a branch of philosophical thought than a list of industry accepted principles.

 What is ethical computing?